Public Space Protection Orders

 PSPOs in force in Redbridge

-The Ilford Town and southern ward Anti-social Behaviour Public Space Protection Order (PSPO) came into force on the 16 October 2020 and will remain in force for a period of three years.
+The Ilford Town and additional wards Anti-social Behaviour Public Space Protection Order (PSPO) came into force on the 20th February 2026 and will remain in force for a period of three years, unless extended by further orders under the Council’s statutory powers.

 The order applies throughout the wards of: